BSc Mathematics, Optimisation and Statistics

 Places will also be available to those with other equivalent qualifications, e.g. Abitur, Diploma Di Esame Di Stato, European Baccalaureate, Scottish Highers, Titullo de Bachiller, and to applicants with appropriate educational experience or other competencies.
 See admission of students with other competencies.

 Mathematics Admissions Test (MAT)

-Applicants to all our Mathematics courses (except joint Mathematics and Computer Science courses) who apply prior to 15th October, and are taking A-level or IB examinations, are asked to sit the Mathematics Admissions Test (MAT) as part of their application to Imperial.
-Students applying with other qualifications are also encouraged to take the MAT.
-The MAT allows us to have a common measure with which to benchmark all of our applicants, regardless of which qualifications they have, or have already achieved.
+All IB and A-level Mathematics candidates (excluding those who wish to study Mathematics and Computer Science) who apply prior to 15 October are required to sit the Mathematics Admissions Test (MAT).
+Students with other qualifications are also encouraged to take this exam.
+The MAT allows us to have a common measure with which to benchmark all our applicants, regardless of which qualifications they are taking as well or those they already have.